pranav-ap/blog/content/posts/logic.md

 \frac{\alpha \wedge \beta}{\beta}
 $$

+Logical equivalences can be also be used as inference rules.

 ## Proof by Contradiction

-**Validity.** A sentence is **valid** if it is true in all models.
-For example, $$A \vee \neg A$$ is true in all models.
-Such sentences are called **tautologies**.

-**Satisfiability.** A sentence is satisfiable if it is true in some model.

-Validity and satisfiability are connected. $\alpha$  is valid if and only if $\neg \alpha$ is unsatisfiable.
-On the other hand, $\alpha$ is satisfiable if and only if $\neg \alpha$ is not valid.

-This gives us an important result named **proof by contradiction**:

-$$
-\alpha \models \beta \text{ iff } \alpha \wedge \neg \beta \text{ is unsatisfiable}
-$$

-In a proof by contradiction, we assume that $\beta$ is false, and try to show that this assumption leads to a contradiction with known sentences $\alpha$.
+The basic idea behind this is to assume that the statement $\beta$ we want to prove is false, and then show that this assumption leads to nonsense.

+We are then led to conclude that we were wrong to assume that $\beta$ was false, so $\beta$ must be true.

+Lets say, $\alpha$ does entail $\beta$.
+In this case the sentence $\alpha \wedge \beta$ will be true.
+In order to prove this we will assume $\alpha \wedge \neg \beta$ is true, and try to find a contradiction.

+$\alpha \wedge \neg \beta$ is said to be unsatisfiable, if we find a contradiction.

 ## Implementing theorem proving

 How can a computer perform proof by contradiction?
 The answer is to define it as a search problem.
 Search algorithms like iterative deepening can be used to find the sequence of steps that constitute a proof.

-The *search problem* can be defined as follows:
+It can be defined as follows:

 - Initial state - initial knowledge base
-- Actions - a set of actions at each line of the proof including logical equivalencies and inference rules that match the LHS of the current sentence
+- Actions - a set of logical equivalencies and inference rules that match the LHS of the current sentence
 - Result - the result of the action on a sentence
 - Goal - is the sentence we want to derive

-# Proof by Resolution
+## Proof by Resolution

 One problem we face here is that the inference algorithm is not complete.
 This is because if a particular inference rule is not available, then the goal is unreachable.